grafana/agent/docs/sources/flow/reference/components/pyroscope.java.md

 the process to profile.

-Upon component startup, `pyroscope.java` will create a temporary directory under `tmp_dir` and extract the async-profiler binaries for both glibc and musl into it with the following layout.
+Upon component startup, `pyroscope.java` will create a temporary directory under `tmp_dir` and extract the async-profiler binaries for both glibc and musl into the directory with the following layout.

 ```
 /tmp/grafana-agent-asprof-glibc-{SHA1}/bin/asprof